Rugabano

-Rugabano is a sector (umurenge) in Karongi district, in Western Province, Rwanda.
+Rugabano is a sector (umurenge) in Karongi District, in Western Province, Rwanda.
 Its office is near Gakuta center, on the foot of Gisunzu mount.
-Its capital is Rugabano market, in a center of shops and cattle market (isoko ry'inka).
+Its capital is Rugabano market, in a center of shops and cattle market (isoko ry'inka).also contain secondary school es rugabano where Niyigena Christian studied o level school 2011 to 2013.

 The sector also contains Ngoma, where Baziruwiha Jean Claude was born.